EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Public buckets within the EIDF Data Publishing Service

-To refer to public buckets within the [EIDF Data Publishing Service](../datapublishing/service.md), use bucket names of form `<project-name>-<bucket-name>`, where the bucket name is prefixed by its project name and delimited by a dash `-`.
+Use bucket names of form `<project-name>-<bucket-name>` for public buckets within the [EIDF Data Publishing Service](../datapublishing/service.md), if accessing anonymously.
 For example:

 ```text
 eidfNNN-somebucket